 This post may contain Affiliate Links.
 Please see my Disclaimer for more details.

-This Classic Southern Potato Salad recipe produces a creamy, smooth, crunchy, and well-seasoned potato salad that’s been in my family for centuries.
+This Classic Southern Potato Salad recipe produces a creamy, smooth, crunchy, and well-seasoned potato salad in my family for centuries.
+Serve it during the cookout, tailgating, family events, or any time you want some good potato salad.

 Let’s address the elephant in the room right fast.
 Raisins do not go in potato salad.